 Optimize Your Cabinets and Pantry

 You are the boss of your kitchen storage, not the other way around.
+Have a small kitchen?
+Check out our 5 tips for organizing a small kitchen.

 Think about organizational flows that work for you.
 Where do the cutting boards need to live so you can easily grab one during dinner prep?
 Who needs to access glass cups and plates?
 Probably not your toddler.
 Does it make sense to pour all of your cereal into expensive, instagram-worthy containers?
 If it makes you happy, sure.
 If you don’t actually have time for all of those dry goods container transfers, don’t waste your money.